Venezuela talks with opposition unlikely to resume this year

 Washington sees Maduro's 2018 re-election as a fraud and the following year imposed oil and financial sanctions on the country intended to oust him.

+Washington last month issued a license allowing U.S. oil major Chevron to expand operations in the country and bring Venezuelan crude to the United States, on the condition of a renewed political dialogue.

+"Our position is clear if there is no progress in the negotiations, we are going to restore sanctions," said Juan Gonzalez, the National Security Council's senior director for the Western Hemisphere, during an event on Venezuela organized by London think-tank Chatham House.

-(Reporting by Deisy Buitrago, Writing by Carolina Pulice, Editing by Sarah Morland and Cynthia Osterman)
+(Reporting by Deisy Buitrago; Additional reporting by Brian Ellsworth in Washington; Writing by Carolina Pulice; Editing by Sarah Morland, Cynthia Osterman and Daniel Wallis)

 ((carolina.pulice@thomsonreuters.com;))